How Does Hiring Software Reduce Time To Hire?

-Moving to a paperless hiring process can offer many compelling benefits to a small- to medium-sized organization such as the ability to access data in a web-based environment, easy accessibility to social recruiting and a reduction in the time it takes to hire employees.
-In this blog, I’ll specifically outline ways in which hiring software implementation can improve recruiting and employee onboarding efficiency, and reduce time to hire.
-I’ll consider the time to hire calculation to include all steps from the onset of the recognition for the need for a job opening to the time that the employee has started work and the initial onboarding process.
+Moving to a paperless hiring process can offer many compelling benefits to a small business, such as the ability to access data in a web-based environment, easy accessibility to social recruiting, and a reduction in the time it takes to hire employees.
+In this blog, I’ll outline ways in which hiring software implementation can improve recruiting and employee onboarding efficiency by and reducing time-to-hire.
+I’ll consider the time to hire calculation to include all steps from realizing the need for a job opening, to the time that an employee has started work–the initial onboarding process.

 Can you quantify how much time you’ve spent uploading and formatting your job listings in external job board accounts in the past?
 And, I’m not just talking about the big paid boards like Monster, Dice and CareerBuilder, but also job posting portals at entities such as colleges and universities, as well as state workforce development and unemployment offices.
 An applicant tracking system should have an efficient means by which you can post your job listings to multiple external job boards with just a few clicks.
 Think about how much time this enhancement will save you when multiple job opportunities are available with your organization.